vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 In the **Permissions** page, control access to the Defender portal.

-Portal access can use a variety of permission methods.

 **Methods** | **Details**
 --- | ---
 [Global Microsoft Entra roles](/defender-xdr/m365d-permissions) | Accounts assigned the following Global Microsoft Entra roles can access Microsoft Defender XDR functionality and data: Global administrator, Security administrator, Security Operator, Global Reader, Security Reader.
 [Custom roles](/defender-xdr/custom-roles) | Allow access to specific data, tasks, and features using custom roles.
-Custom roles are more granular, and can be used together with Entra global roles.
+Custom roles are more granular, and can be used together with Microsoft Entra global roles.
 [Unified RBAC](/defender-xdr/manage-rbac) | Unified RBAC provides a single permissions management model for controlling user permissions in the Defender portal, and across services within the portal.